Minimum Wage Pass-through to Wholesale and Retail Prices: Evidence from Cannabis Scanner Data: Direct pass-through to wholesale and retail prices

-Figure \ref{fig:5.1a} illustrates that for all three specifications (unadjusted, trend-adjusted, region-time FE) the distributed lag coefficients are not statistically significantly different from zero for $t-5$ through $t-2$, and the period $t$ treatment effects are large and not statistically significantly different from each other.
-Figure \ref{fig:5.1b} shows the corresponding cumulative price level effects from the three specifications.
-With the trend-adjusted dependent variable, the pre-treatment period shows no significant trend, while the large contemporaneous inflationary effect carries over from the unadjusted regression.
-At the average bite (18.63\%), a 10\% increase in the minimum wage corresponds to a 1.03\% increase in wholesale prices in period $t$.
-Moreover, with the trend-adjusted regression the treatment effect is no longer undone by the continuation of the pre-trend into the post-treatment period.
-In appendix \ref{appendix:c}, I show that this holds even if I only adjust the dependent variable for event 2 (the only event with a treatment-specific trend) and leave events 1 and 3 unadjusted.
-The region-time FE specification yields nearly identical results, with a flat pre-trend, a period $t$ pass-through elasticity of 1.06\%, and a permanently higher price level.\footnote{At higher lags, the price level effects from the specification with region-time FE are slightly lower than the trend-adjusted regression, but the difference is not statistically significant.} Thus, it matters little how one controls for the trend, as the linear trend-adjustment and region-time FE specifications both lead to a permanently higher wholesale price level effect.
+Figure \ref{fig:5.1b} illustrates that the period $t$ treatment effects are large and statistically significant at the 1-5\% level for all three specifications.
+At the average bite (17.20\%), a 10\% increase in the minimum wage corresponds to a 1.07\% increase in wholesale prices with the unadjusted dependent variable; 1.21\% for the trend-adjusted specification; and 1.40\% with region-time FE.
+In the latter two specifications, the pre-treatment period shows no significant trend and the large contemporaneous inflationary effect is no longer undone by the continuation of the pre-trend into the post-treatment period.\footnote{At higher lags, the price level effects from the specification with region-time FE are slightly lower than the trend-adjusted regression, but the difference is not statistically significant.} Thus, it matters little how one controls for the trend, as the linear trend adjustment and region-time FE specifications both lead to a permanently higher wholesale price level effect.